 - BR, D0 and D1 codes: for second jobs and pensions

 - The NT code: when you pay no tax

 - More tax matters:

-Tax codes are usually made up of a series of numbers and a letter.
+If you look at the list of tax codes in the UK, you'll find they're almost always made up of a series of numbers and a letter.
 The most common letter is L.

 This means that you are under 65 and eligible for the standard tax-free Personal Allowance – this is the amount you can earn before Income Tax kicks in.